 It’s a reduced Premier League schedule this weekend but Chris Bland sizes up three of the remaining games to give us his Premier League betting tips.
 He reckons that Chelsea and Manchester United may struggle to find a way past one another in their clash at Stamford Bridge on Monday.
-If you agree with Chris’ tips, check out our football pools.
+If you agree with Chris’ Premier League betting preview, check out our football pools.

 Aston Villa vs. Tottenham

 Aston Villa host Tottenham as Super Sunday kicks off in the Midlands.
 Jose Mourinho will be keen to build on an impressive run of form ahead of their Champions League clash with RB Leipzig.

 Without much depth to call on up front, we should see a full-strength Spurs side despite the looming midweek games.
 They come up against relegation candidates, Aston Villa, who are looking to bounce back from a disappointing defeat to ten-man Bournemouth before the break.